JSTOR-Labs/plant-humanities/cinnamon/README.md

 <param title="Philosophical Transactions" eid="Q913162">
 <param title="Royal Society" eid="Q123885">
 <param ve-image
-	title="‘Cinnamon from Ceylon with flowers’.
+	title="“Cinnamon from Ceylon with flowers”.
 Specimen of
 _Cinnamomum verum_ J.Presl, from Paul Hermanns herbarium of plants from Sri Lanka in Leiden, specimen no. L.2070171.
 [This is currently a downloaded image, because the Leiden volumes of Hermann’s herbarium are not in JSTOR’s Global Plants database.
 The London volumes are.]"
 	attribution="https://data.biodiversitydata.nl/naturalis/specimen/L.2070171"
 	url="007714869-L.2070171.jpg">